Board of Directors

 Current CEO of Go Media, Joe Pohlad is a longtime Twin Cities resident and sports enthusiast.
 Having spent most of his career working for the Twins, his recent venture into media is what introduced him to the Loppet Foundation.
 Joe’s motivation to be a part of the Loppet’s board stems from a belief that an active lifestyle and connection to the outdoors is central to keeping all of us, but especially our kids, well rounded.
 When he’s not working or volunteering, he enjoys spending his free time running, playing tennis, and teaching his six-year-old how to cross-country ski.

 Carl has been involved with Loppet activities for many years, including participating in the Classic Loppet, Tri-Loppet, and Trail Loppet, working a course venue at the Loppet, running paddle clinics for the Tri-Loppet, and doing course marking for the Trail Loppet.
 Additionally, Carl coaches a high school nordic ski team that has many high school skiers participating in LNR.
 During the day, Carl runs a company that sells and services overhead bridge cranes that service the manufacturing industry.

-Board Committees: Fundraising and Program
+Board Committees: Fundraising/Development, Program